opdavies/oliverdavies.uk/source/_posts/2018-08-21-experimenting-with-events-in-drupal-8.md

     - symfony
 ---
 {% block excerpt %}
-I’ve been experiementing with moving some of the code to Drupal 8, and I’m quite intrigued by a different way that I’ve tried to structure it - building on some of the takeaways from Drupal Dev Days.
+I’ve been experimenting with moving some of the code to Drupal 8, and I’m quite intrigued by a different way that I’ve tried to structure it - building on some of the takeaways from Drupal Dev Days.
 {% endblock %}

 {% block content %}